• Modified on Dec 7, 2025

 Comfort meals

-The cuisine you find here are worth the taste.
-You will find menu mixed with local and international rates.
+The cuisine you find here is worth the taste.
+You will find a menu mixed with local and international dishes.
 Mainly, Dal Bhat (rice and lentils) is available.
-It is protein based and is best for your trek.
-However, you will find home-styled cooked meals which is unique and worth.
+It is protein-based and is best for your trek.
+However, you will find home-cooked meals that are unique and worth.

 Showers

 Hot showers are available in most of the teahouses.
 You have to pay about USD 2 to 3.
-As the water is heated using gas or solar power, sometimes taking shower might not be easier.
+As the water is heated using gas or solar power, sometimes taking a shower might not be easy.

 The Central Stove